5 - Introduction to the transition plan

 A: Hierarchical involvement:

-A3: A member of management is in charge of the approach.
-A coordinator is appointed internally: he or she leads the approach, and is then responsible for the construction of the transition plan with the support of the main operational functions concerned.
+A3: A member of the management is in charge of the approach.
+A coordinator is appointed internally: they shall lead the approach and be responsible for the construction of the transition plan with the support of the main operational functions concerned.
 Implementation and monitoring of the transition plan are the responsibility of the main operational functions and at least one member of management is accountable for its application within the organisation.

 Transition plan: